MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/html.md

 ### Declare a language

-This affects the screenreader pronunciation.
+This affects the screen reader pronunciation.

 {% highlight html %}
 <html lang="en">